Valters Frīdenbergs

 Two years later he became the Latvian commentator of the Eurovision Song Contest succeeding Kārlis Streips.
 He filled this role until his illness and subsequent death.
 Valters was also Latvia's spokesperson at the Eurovision Song Contest 2012.

-On 17 October 2018, it was announced that Valters Frīdenbergs had died of a two-year long battle with cancer.
+On 17 October 2018, it was announced that Valters Frīdenbergs had died of cancer, from which he had been suffering for two years.